Handa Island: History

-The island's name is of mixed Gaelic and Norse origin and means "island at the sandy river".

-Anciently the island was used as a burial place, and there are still the remains of a chapel in the south east, commemorated in the name Tràigh an Teampaill (Beach of the Temple).
+In the past the island was used as a burial place, and there are still the remains of a chapel in the south east, commemorated in the name Tràigh an Teampaill (Beach of the Temple).
 The use of Handa as burial place is thought to be due to the fact that wolves would dig up graves on the mainland so frequently that the inhabitants of Eddrachillis resorted to burying their dead on the island:

-It had a population of 65 in 1841, but following the 1847 Highland Potato Famine the inhabitants emigrated to Nova Scotia.
+It had a population of 65 in 1841 but following the 1847 Highland Potato Famine the inhabitants emigrated to Nova Scotia.
 In some ways this is surprising, since it is recorded that the islanders had a fairly varied diet including oats, fish and seabirds, rather than depending heavily on a potato crop.
 The islanders had a parliament, similar to that of St Kilda, which met daily, and the oldest widow on the island was considered its "Queen".

-The Great Stack of Handa was first climbed from the sea on 1 August 1969 by Graeme Hunter, Hamish MacInnes & Douglas Lang.

-The island is now part of the Scourie Estate, owned by Dr Jean Balfour and J.C.
+The island is now part of the Scourie Estate, owned by Dr Jean Balfour (until her 2023 death) and J.C.
 Balfour.
 The Balfours leased Handa to the RSPB for 25 years, however this lease was not renewed, because the Balfours wished a Scottish-based body to run the island; as a result the Scottish Wildlife Trust (SWT) took it over.
 Under the SWT the island is managed by one warden and a handful of volunteers during the summer months.